Extracurricular Activities: How To Outshine The Competition

 A question that burns in most minds when thinking about getting ready for college is, 'what are some examples of extracurricular activities?'

 How do you start?
 Where do you look?
 Do I found a club?
 Run a campaign?
-Organise a competition?
+Organize a competition?

 The key is authenticity – a good extracurricular activity idea includes your genuine interests and passions.

 You should think about what really excites you and build that into an activity that makes a positive difference to the community.

 This blog will set up some guidelines for choosing your extracurricular activities.
 Then, we'll dive into some practical examples to help kick start your college application.

 Your extracurriculars need the right blend.
 These guidelines aren't a definitive list, but a rule of thumb.
 They'll help you structure your passion, your ambition and your goodwill in a way that resonates with admissions officers.